-- Continue resolution of DSCs. - Continue pole, cantilever, and bracket installation in S2WA5. - Continue work with BBII on field investigation activities and designs, which will include the progression of the OCS, traction power, bonding and grounding, signal systems, and other civil infrastructures such as overhead bridge protections. - Continue potholing and clearing of obstructions at proposed OCS locations.
-Potholing will continue in Segments 1, 3 and 4. - Continue excavation and ductbank installation in TPS-2. - Continue conduit installations for signal and Wayside Power Cabinet units in Segment 2. - Continue coordination with UPRR on OCS design. - Continue coordination with stakeholders on the constant warning solution and advance location specific design. - Continue review of BBII work plans for upcoming construction activities. - Progress design for PG&E interconnection towards 65%. - Continue coordination with PG&E on final design for PG&E infrastructure.
+- Continue resolution of DSCs. - Resume foundation installation. - Continue pole, cantilever, and bracket installation in S2WA5. - Continue wire installation in S2WA5. - Continue work with BBII on field investigation activities and designs, which will include the progression of the OCS, traction power, bonding and grounding, signal systems, and other civil infrastructures such as overhead bridge protections. - Continue potholing and clearing of obstructions at proposed OCS locations.
+Potholing will continue in Segments 1, 2, 3 and 4. - Install transformers at TPS-2. - Continue conduit installations for signal and Wayside Power Cabinet units in Segment 2.